An introduction to the Microsoft Azure portal

 Introducing the Azure portal

-To access the introductory video, Get started with Azure, proceed as follows.
+To access the Azure Quickstart and Tutorial content, proceed as follows.

 - Click on the Microsoft Azure title to open the Dashboard.

 The Dashboard is highly configurable, to meet the needs of any user.
-Initially it will include a section entitle Get Started.
+The right-hand viewing pane includes a section entitled Quickstarts + tutorials.
+Listed under this title are the following links:

-On your computer, ensure you have the loudspeaker, or headphones, switched on, and the volume set at a suitable level for the audio delivery.
+When listening to a video, ensure you have the computer loudspeaker, or headphones, switched on, and the volume set at a suitable level for the audio delivery.

 Accessing the online help